Probate Q&A Series

 Conclusion

 In North Carolina, will gifts are normally delivered through the executor/personal representative under supervision of the Clerk of Superior Court, not by the surviving spouse acting alone.
-When a surviving spouse refuses to release items that should be part of the estate and distributed to a child, the usual solution is to file a petition in the estate file asking the Clerk to compel information and order turnover so distribution can occur in a legally approved way for a minor.
-The next step is to file the appropriate petition with the Clerk of Superior Court in the county where the estate is open as soon as the refusal becomes clear.
+When a surviving spouse refuses to release items that should be part of the estate and distributed to a child, the usual solution is to pursue appropriate relief in the estate matter or another proper action so distribution can occur in a legally approved way for a minor.
+The next step is to file the appropriate petition or claim with the Clerk of Superior Court in the county where the estate is open, or another proper court action if required, as soon as the refusal becomes clear.

 Talk to a Probate Attorney